ramilmamedov7/Algorithms/Şərtlər.md

 **Output: Print YES if it is possible to choose tents as desired, and NO otherwise.**

 # Loop
+## 1.Odd divisors
+``Print all odd divisors for positive integer n.``

+**Input: One positive integer n.**

+**Output: Print all odd divisors for number n.**

+## 2.Digits
+``Find the number of digits in a nonnegative integer n.``

+**Input: One nonnegative integer n**

+**Output: The number of digits in number n.**

+## 3.Number of divisors
+``Find the number of divisor for number n.``

+**Input: One positive integer n **

+**Output: Print the number of divisor for number n.**

+## 4.Pirates and coins
+``n pirates fairly divided the treasure of m gold coins - everyone got his part according to their rank and seniority pirate.
+Youngest pirate took a coin and each pirate taking on the next one coin more than the previous colleague.
+The last was the captain, who got twice as much of the plan, it is obvious that after the coins are no more.
+How many pirates along with the captain, if we know a and m. ``

+**Input: Two positive integers a and m **

+**Output: The number of pirates n.**

+## 5.How many times to repeat?
+``The positive integer n is given.
+We subtract from this number the sum of its digits.
+From the received number we soon subtract the sum of its digits and so on.
+This operation continues until the number is positive.
+How many times this operation will be repeated?``

+**Input: One number n (0 < n < 2 *109).**

+**Output: The amount of performed operations.**

+# -----------------

 ## 6.Digits
 ``Find the number of digits in a nonnegative integer n.``